-✤ To test the patient circuit / exhalation valve:

-- 1. Connect the patient circuit to a 0.5L test lung. - 2.
-Press Technical / A, and then press Circuit TEST.
+- ✤ To test the patient circuit / exhalation valve: - 1.
+Connect the patient circuit to a 0.5L test lung. - 2.
+Press Technical / , and then press Circuit TEST.

+- 3. Press Enter / OK .

+- 4. The test is done automatically.
+It includes the following 3 steps:

+- Testing the motor

+- Finding Test Points: 6 calibration points in descending values.
+The first value should at least 27.

+- Verifying: 3 verification points.

-- 3. Press Enter / \odot . - 4.
-The test is done automatically.
-Checking 3 PEEP points 20; 10; 5 - 5.
-If the test is successful, the display shows a Test PASSED message
+If the test is successful, the display reads Test completed.